 The humanities explore the fundamental ideas and values shaping cultures and civilization, in life and as represented in the written word, using scholarly approaches that are primarily analytical, critical, or interpretive.
-By introducing students to thoughts, beliefs, and ethical concepts within and outside their own perspectives, courses in the humanities help students to understand and critically engage a variety of worldviews and the ideas that give them meaning.
+By introducing students to concepts and beliefs within and outside their own perspectives, courses in the humanities help students to understand and critically engage a variety of worldviews and the ideas that give them meaning.

-- Demonstrate an understanding of the human condition by reading carefully, speaking clearly, thinking critically, or writing persuasively about cultures and cultural works/artifacts (including: texts, images, performances, and technologies, as well as other aspects of culture). - Identify and analyze how beliefs, values, languages, theories, or laws shape cultures and cultural works/artifacts. - Critically engage a variety of ideas and worldviews by formulating reflective and informed moral, ethical, or aesthetic evaluations of cultures and cultural works/artifacts.
+- Demonstrate an ability to read carefully, speak clearly, think critically, or write persuasively about cultures and cultural works/artifacts (including texts, images, performances, and technologies, as well as other expressions of the human condition). - Identify and analyze how beliefs, values, languages, theories, or laws shape cultures and cultural works/artifacts. - Engage a variety of ideas and worldviews critically by formulating reflective and informed moral, ethical, or aesthetic evaluations of cultures and cultural works/artifacts.